Table of Contents Show

 Despite their disagreements, they go on a three-day journey.
 It consists of misadventures in the hopes of getting Neal home to Chicago in time for Thanksgiving Day supper with his family.

 The music is a good touch, and the story is lovely and, I believe, heartwarming, with a script that is full of amusing and tragic moments.
 Then there’s Steve Martin’s and John Candy’s chemistry.
-These two are fantastic together, and both are fantastic separately especially Candy.
-One can imagine very few people who could play the role as well as Candy did; he was genuinely one-of-a-kind.
+These two are fantastic together, and both are fantastic separately, especially Candy.
+One can imagine very few people could play the role, as well as Candy, did; he was genuinely one-of-a-kind.

 7. Home for the Holidays